modm-io/modm/README.md

 Documentation
 -------------

-The project homepage is located at [xpcc.io](http://develop.xpcc.io).
+The project homepage is located at [xpcc.io](http://xpcc.io).

-Complete installation instructions for our build system and toolchains can [be found here](http://develop.xpcc.io/install.html).
+Complete installation instructions for our build system and toolchains can [be found here](http://xpcc.io/install.html).

-The API documentation is created from doxygen files in the doc-folder and can be found [online here](http://develop.xpcc.io/api/).
+The API documentation is created from doxygen files in the doc-folder and can be found [online here](http://xpcc.io/api/).
-For the stable master [have a look here](http://xpcc.kreatives-chaos.com/api/).

 If you want to have up-to-date documentation of the develop branch, execute `scons doc` in the xpcc root directory and the current development documentation will be available in `xpcc/doc/build/api/index.html`.

+xpcc also has [a blog for in-depth write ups](http://blog.xpcc.io) of the programming techniques used.

 Hardware support
 ----------------